Name: Steve Lewis

 Fan since: I grew up just when Star Wars first came out.
 My family had the original CBS VHS cassettes and I’m pretty sure I burned a hole in each tape from the amount of times I’ve seen them.
 Whenever I was sick, or there was bad weather…or just because I hadn’t seen them in a while, there was never a bad excuse to watch the most amazing trilogy ever.
 I was also an avid figure collector and have fond memories of zooming around my house with the Millennium Falcon.

 I caught the costuming bug early growing up.
 Having a birthday near the end of October might have had something to do with Halloween being my favourite time of year.
 That and my background in theatre really opened me up to what is possible in costume/prop building.

 I’m a teacher in the Greater Victoria School District.
-Currently I teach Yearbook and Digital Media, but also have teachable areas in Visual Art and Theatre.
+Currently I teach Digital Media and Visual Art, but also have a background in Theatre.
 My students think it’s pretty cool to have Boba Fett as their teacher…it definitely earns me some street cred.
 I also own a small photography business where I specialize in corporate and event photography.
 I’ve shot professionally since moving to British Columbia in 2006.

 As an event coordinator, I will do my best to build strong relationships with our local charities and community groups.
 I look forward to seeing you at our next event!